sds/scss-lint/lib/scss_lint/linter/README.md

 ## NameFormat

-Functions, mixins, and variables should be declared with all lowercase letters and hyphens instead of underscores.
+Functions, mixins, variables, and placeholders should be declared with all lowercase letters and hyphens instead of underscores.

 **Bad: uppercase characters**
 ```scss